Piturnah/piturnah.github.io/blog/understanding-fin-type.md

 mastohost: mathstodon.xyz
 mastouser: piturnah
 mastotoot: 114043988403621322

+title: Understanding the Fin type
+published: 2025-02-21
+description: Wrapping our heads around why the common `Fin` type actually does what it says.
 ---

 **Edit** 2025-02-22: I realised there is a much simpler proof which is also more intuitive.
 I sketched it in the comments.
 Will update post when I have time.